top of page

 Binomio has been around for a few years and it's still on a lot of people's "highly recommended" list of places to dine.

-A friend suggested it for our Friday night dinner, and I thought what a cute idea, to graze on Spanish tapas and sip on wine before a night out.
+A friend suggested it for our Friday night dinner, to graze on Spanish tapas and sip on wine before a night out.

 Tapas - small Spanish savoury dishes, typically served with drinks at a bar.